swiftwasm/swiftwasm-book/src/getting-started/setup.md

 | [Ubuntu 20.04](https://github.com/swiftwasm/swift/releases/download/swift-wasm-5.3.0-RELEASE/swift-wasm-5.3.0-RELEASE-ubuntu20.04_x86_64.tar.gz) | [5.3-focal, focal](https://github.com/orgs/swiftwasm/packages/container/package/swift) |

-You can download the latest development snapshot from [Release Page](https://github.com/swiftwasm/swift/releases)
+You can download the latest development snapshot from [the Releases page](https://github.com/swiftwasm/swift/releases)

 # Using Downloads

 ## macOS

-An Xcode toolchain (.xctoolchain) includes a copy of the compiler, linker, and other related tools needed to provide a cohesive development experience for working in a specific version of Swift.
+An Xcode toolchain (`.xctoolchain`) includes a copy of the compiler, linker, and other related tools needed to provide a cohesive development experience for working in a specific version of Swift.

 ### Requirements